jetbrains-academy/sql-course/Lesson5/task0/task.md

 # Grouping data

-In this lesson we will learn how to calculate a scalar aggregate value for a list of rows.
+In this lesson first we will learn how to calculate a scalar aggregate value for a list of rows.
 For instance, count the number of rows, or find a maximum value in a column.

 Then we will see how can we group the results of filtering, and calculate aggregate values separately for each group.